microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/communicationsapplicationidentity.md

 Namespace: microsoft.graph

 Represents the identity of an application used for communications such as calling.
-These should be registered as enterprise applications in [Azure Active Directory](/azure/active-directory/).
+You need to register the application as an enterprise application in [Microsoft Entra ID](/azure/active-directory/).

 Inherits from [identity](identity.md).